chrishunt/chrishunt.github.com/nissan-nv/index.md

 the van.

 The back-right window (seen at 0:45 in video) is missing, but screen is still attached.
-This will need to be replaced with another Hehr awning screened window if you don't like the ventilation.
+Another Hehr awning screened window will need to be installed (on the existing mounts) if you don't like the ventilation.
 I wanted to point this out explicitly just in case you don't see it while watching the video.

 There are no mechanical issues and van was serviced regularly (every 3k) at